hassanrahim26/hassanrahim26.github.io/_posts/2024-10-29-new-sql-blog-post.md

 ## Real-World Examples: Who Uses NewSQL?

-Some well-known companies are using NewSQL to power their high-growth applications, taking advantage of both reliability and scalability.
+Companies like Slack, Spotify, and Expedia rely on NewSQL to power their high-growth applications.
+With its exceptional scalability and consistency, NewSQL unlocks exciting possibilities for a variety of industries.

 - **Slack**
   - **Database:** CockroachDB
   - **Use Case:** Slack relies on CockroachDB for messaging, ensuring fast, reliable data for millions of active users.

 - **Deutsche Bank**
   - **Database:** YugabyteDB
   - **Use Case:** Deutsche Bank uses YugabyteDB to improve its banking operations, speeding up transaction processing.

 - **Spotify**
   - **Database:** Google Cloud Spanner
   - **Use case:** Spotify uses Google Cloud Spanner to manage its user data and playlists, ensuring high availability and scalability as millions of users stream music simultaneously.

 - **Expedia**
   - **Database:** TiDB